Geeks in Phoenix

 How to clean up and reset Google Chrome

 Of the top three (3) browsers out there, Google Chrome is the most popular.
 One of the main reasons is that to use Google's products, like Google Earth, you have to have Chrome installed.
 And since it is the most popular, it is also the biggest target for adware and malware.
-In fact, in the past, the Chrome web store has gotten compromised with infected apps.
+In fact, in the past, the Chrome web store has been compromised with infected apps.
 Google is now scrutinizing the Chrome extensions harder than ever because of it.
 So knowing how to clean up and reset Chrome comes in handy.

 Cleaning up and resetting Chrome